matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

 This pipeline is designed to be run in 3 stages: 1.) initial quality assessment of raw FASTQs; 2.)
 FASTQ trimming and quality assessment of trimmed reads;
 @ 3.) indexing/mapping to reference genome, SAM=>BAM conversion, & gene-level & splice-aware read quantitation.
 By utilizing the comment mark (#) in the Snakefile,
 the workflow can be run stepwise, permitting the review of FastQC/MultiQC reports before subsequent steps.
 The workflow can be run in full by "uncommenting" all stages in the Snakefile.
 Snakemake must be activated (i.e., "conda activate snakemake") before running the workflow.
-To run the Snakemake workflow on a HPCC:
+To run the Snakemake workflow locally:

 ```bash
 conda activate snakemake
 snakemake --cores 10 --use-conda
 ```

+Alternatively, run the workflow via the Slurm workload manager, which incorporates the configurations established in /profiles/slurm/config.yaml:

 At any stage, a "dry run" can be conducted to verify the logic of the workflow: